JonnyMalman/EnergyRate/README.md

 The variation of energy hour level in <b>[EnergyHourLevel]</b> is calculated from price values you set in the QA local variables <b>[PriceLow], [PriceMedium], [PriceHigh], [PriceVeryHigh]</b>.
 You set those prices from what you feel is the correct level prices for you in your local currency* by consumed kWh.

-<h4>(*If you use other than € Euro as your local currency, you need to get your own free "API access key".
-See "Exchange rate in local currency" below for more information.)</h4>
+<p>(*If you use other than € Euro as your local currency, you need to get your own free "API access key".
+See "Exchange rate in local currency" below for more information.)</p>

 <br>